Are they for us or against us—which way does it work?

 —Mark 9:38-41, NIV

-Jesus instructed His disciples not to stop anyone from acting in His name even if they don’t have the proper credentials.
+Jesus instructed His disciples not to stop anyone from acting in His name even if they didn’t have the proper credentials.
 His reason is that anyone doing Christian ministry is unlikely to say anything bad about it.
 I don’t want you to think this makes it okay for you to declare yourself some sort of grand high muckety-muck and start your own denomination or something, because if you did that, you would be working for your own glory, and right there that wouldn’t be a valid ministry.
-However, it does mean that if the church finds a lay person conducting a valid ministry where there is a need and no one else to meet it, they should not stop the person just because he has no credentials but instead find a way to include him.
+However, it does mean that if the church finds a lay person conducting a valid ministry where there is a need and no one else to meet it, they should not stop the person just because he has no credentials, but instead find a way to include him.
 Whoever is not against Jesus is for Him.

 This passage teaches us a very important fact: that lay people have a ministry in this world.
 Depending on your church background, you may think of lay people as having a role in the rites and worship of the church in reading scripture, leading prayers, distributing the Eucharist, and even teaching and baptizing converts.
 Or you may think that lay ministry primarily involves evangelism and being a witness to the gospel of Christ.
 All those ideas are right.
 Here are a few samples from various church groups: